Two sensational offenses clash on Sunday when the Boston Celtics (56-25, 31-9 Home) host the Atlanta Hawks (41-40, 17-23...

-Boston has made the Eastern Conference Finals in two of the last three seasons, but has been unable to make the NBA Finals since 2010.
+Boston made the Eastern Conference Finals three times across four seasons, 2016/17 to 2019/20, but has been unable to make the NBA Finals since 2010.

-If you are a fan of the Boston Celtics, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Boston Celtics have the star power to make it all the way to the playoffs and finals in 2021?
-Have a read on below at SportsTips expert picks & preview on the Boston Celtics.
+If you are a fan of the Boston Celtics, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Boston Celtics have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Boston Celtics?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!